A German Immigrant Girl Shares Her Adventure

 In the letter, which Mrs. Linndon gave me to read, after the same introductory passages, she says: "At first I could think of no way in which I could aid you, but one day it occurred to me that if I could procure a situation as a servant in your husband's house, I might, in turn, be able to accomplish something in your favor.

 I resolved to carry out the plan if it was in my power.
-And fortune favored me, or, instead, let me say that the Lord went before me and prepared my way for me, here am in your farmer home, and engaged as a nurse for your children.
+And fortune favored me, or, instead, let me say that the Lord went before me and prepared my way for me; here I am in your farmer's home, and engaged as a nurse for your children.

 " I have informed Mr. Linndon that I knew you, where you are, and other things, such as I thought might influence him in your favor.
-He had never heard of your father's death or failure but supposed you were still living with him and in affluence, and he seemed deeply affected to hear that you were so unhappily situated.
-I infer from this and other things that his affection for you is still alive, though I do not know what he intends to do.
+He had never heard of your father's death or failure, but suppose you were still living with him and in affluence, and he seemed deeply affected to hear that you were so unhappily situated.
+From this and other things, I infer that his affection for you is still alive, though I do not know what he intends to do.

-When the children found that I knew their mamma, they were perfectly wild with delight and have talked of nothing else.
-They have been taught to think affectionately of you, and more than once, I have heard them telling their papa how much they wished to see you and ask him if you would not sometimes come back to them, etc.
+When the children found out I knew their mamma, they were perfectly wild with delight and talked of nothing else.
+They have been taught to think affectionately of you, and more than once, I have heard them telling their papa how much they wished to see you and asking him if you would not sometimes come back to them, etc.

 " Constance, Mr. Linndon's sister, who, though she is married, still lives with her parents, who, it seems, could not consent to part with her, comes in frequently to see the children and has made many kind inquiries regarding you, and is, I think, also anxious for your return.

 Everything here, I should judge, remains about when you went away, and if you were only here, how happy I should be!
-I hardly know why I think so, but I believe that Mr. Linndon intends to write you to send relief or request you return home.
-Yet I may be mistaken.
+I hardly know why I think so, but I believe that Mr. Linndon intends to write to you to send relief or request that you return home.
+Yet, I may be mistaken.
 Hoping I am not, I remain, as ever,

 "Your obedient servant,